MAIR Comprehensive Exam Rules and Guidelines

 The oral exam will be scheduled if and when the first or second draft of the paper is judged satisfactory and will require a 10 to 12 minute powerpoint presentation followed by 18 to 20 minutes of discussion with faculty and audience.
 Individual rehearsals will be held around one week before the conference style event.
 Students will be informed of the results of their total comprehensive exam performance within one week of the conference date.
 Students who do not pass the exam can retake it once in another semester.

-Important due dates for the MAIR Comp Exam are listed below.
+Important due dates for the MAIR Comp Exam are listed below (divided between accelerated and original schedules.)
 Please note that it is the student’s responsibility to abide by all deadlines.
 Students who fail to follow these directions will not be allowed to continue the exam and will have to begin the process again another semester.
 (Students completing the exam somewhere other than San Diego are responsible for materials being received by the corresponding deadlines, and for providing a pre-paid overnight express mail envelope for the department to return papers with committee comments in the event of a rewrite.)
+All students taking the exam, whether traditional or new format, are expected to attend the first Thursday meeting and any additional Thursday meetings of relevance (400 to 520 pm.)